ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Custom Widget/Simple Custom Widget.md

 ---
-title: Custom Widget
+title: Simple Custom Widget
-weight: 108
+weight: 115
-description: >-
-  You will find here an example on how to create a component and a customized widget
+description: Here you will learn how to create and use a widget in Beagle
 ---

 ---

-## Introduction

-Beagle already has **basic widgets** that you can use to create components interface of your server-driven application.

-However, your application may need more customized components \(Custom Views\), and to make them 'visible' to Beagle, you have to create a customized widget.
-You can create many new components you want, since it **makes your application's Views, 'visible' to Beagle**.

 ## How to create components \(custom views\) and widgets?

 The example below shows how a custom widget will be implemented and which component it will register.
 It will have a text and two buttons inside a linear layout.
 The buttons in this component will be responsible to increase and decrease the text's size and the screen will be like the image:

 ![](/docs-beagle/image%20%2883%29.png)